2023 Best Dental Support Services Schools in Virginia

 While working on their degree, dental support majors at Northern Virginia Community College accumulate an average of around $21,000 in student debt.

-Full Dental Support Services at Northern Virginia Community College Report
+Read full report on Dental Support Services at Northern Virginia Community College

-You’ll be in good company if you decide to attend Virginia Commonwealth University.
-It ranked #3 on our 2023 Best Dental Support Services Schools in Virginia list.
-VCU is a very large public school located in the medium-sized city of Richmond.
+You’ll join some of the best and brightest minds around you if you attend Virginia Commonwealth University.
+The school came in at #3 on this year’s Best Dental Support Services Schools in Virginia list.
+VCU is a fairly large public school located in the medium-sized city of Richmond.

 On average, dental support graduates from VCU take out $25,924 in student loans while working on their degree.